bentoml/BentoML/docs/source/integrations/mlflow.rst

 Use MLflow model dependencies config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most MLflow models carries the dependency information required for running this model.
+Most MLflow models bundles dependency information that is required for running framework model.
-If you don't need additional dependencies in your Service definition code, it is
+If no additional dependencies are required in the :obj:`~bentoml.Service` definition code, users may
-possible to reuse the dependency already specified in an imported MLflow model.
+pass through dependency requirements from within MLflow model to BentoML.

-The first step is to put the following in your ``bentofile.yaml`` build file:
+First, put the following in your ``bentofile.yaml`` build file:

 .. code-block:: yaml